 We think a lot about how plant-based diets and animal-based affect our hearts, our blood sugar levels, or our risk for cancer, but how do our dietary choices affect our brains?
 What do we actually know about vegan diets and mental health?
 As a psychiatrist who specializes in nutrition, this question is near and dear to my heart, and one that richly deserves our attention.

 We are all doing our best with the information we have to make healthy choices.
 It’s just that the information we have can be really confusing and is often divisive.
 I’d like to challenge some assumptions on both sides of the great plant vs. animal diet debate that are often overlooked, in hopes of finding common ground and creating a foundation for meaningful dialogue.
-Yes, I will be making the case for meat (red meat, poultry, and/or seafood), but my sincere intention is to support everyone in making their diet of choice healthier.
+Yes, I will be making the case for meat (red meat, poultry, and/or seafood), and no, I am not funded by the meat industry.
+My sincere intention is to support everyone in making their diet of choice healthier by providing useful information.

 My reading of nutrition science over the past ten years has led me to conclude that vegan diets are hard on the human body… but I will argue below that omnivorous diets can be hard on the body, too.

 Vegan diets contain no animal foods whatsoever, and are therefore naturally cholesterol-free and typically low in saturated fat.
 An ever-growing number of influential individuals and powerful institutions actively promote diets rich in plant foods and low in animal foods—from health care professionals like physicians and dietitians to government agencies like the USDA and the World Health Organization.
 No wonder more and more consumers believe a vegan diet is the holy grail of human health.